Own-Data-Privateer/hoardy-mail/README.md

 # What?

-A Keep It Stupid Simple (KISS) Swiss army knife tool for interacting with IMAP4 servers: login to a specified server, perform specified actions on messages in specified folders matching specified criteria.
+A Keep It Stupid Simple (KISS) Swiss-army-knife-like tool for performing batch operations on messages residing on IMAP4 servers.
+That is: login to a specified server, perform specified actions (count, flag/mark, fetch, delete, etc) on all messages matching specified criteria in all specified folders, logout.

 The main use case I made this for is as follows:

-- you periodically fetch and backup/archive your mail with this tool's `imaparms fetch` (or with [fetchmail](https://www.fetchmail.info/), [imapsync](https://github.com/imapsync/imapsync), etc) followed by `rsync`/`git`/`bup`/etc to make at least one other copy somewhere, and then,
+- you periodically fetch and backup/archive your mail with this tool's `imaparms fetch` subcommand (or with [fetchmail](https://www.fetchmail.info/), [imapsync](https://github.com/imapsync/imapsync), etc) followed by `rsync`/`git`/`bup`/etc to make at least one other copy somewhere, and then,
-- after your backup succeeds, you run this tool and remove old (older than zero or more intervals between backups) already-fetched messages from the original mail server,
+- after your backup succeeds, you run this tool's `imaparms delete` subcommand and remove old (older than one or more intervals between backups) already-fetched messages from the original mail server,
 - so that when/if your account get cracked/hacked you are not as exposed.

 After all, nefarious actors getting all of your unfetched + zero or more days of your fetched mail is much better than them getting the whole last 20 years or whatever of your correspondence.
 (And if your personal computer gets compromised enough, attackers will eventually get everything anyway, so deleting old mail from servers does not make things worse.)

-This tool was inspired by [fetchmail](https://www.fetchmail.info/) and [IMAPExpire](https://gitlab.com/mikecardwell/IMAPExpire) which I used and (usually privately, but sometimes not) patched for years before getting tired of both and deciding it would be simpler to just write my own thingy.
+This tool was inspired by [fetchmail](https://www.fetchmail.info/) and [IMAPExpire](https://gitlab.com/mikecardwell/IMAPExpire) which I used and (usually privately, but sometimes not) patched for years before getting tired of both and deciding it would be simpler to just write my own thingy instead of trying to make `fetchmail` fetch mail at decent speeds and add all the options I want to `IMAPExpire`.

 # Comparison to